Overview: Are you discouraged? Are you the parent of a tween or teen boy? Here are 9 different ways to help you through this difficult phase of life.

 We were adamant that we weren’t going to let our sons get addicted to electronics, but I was duped into letting them into our home when the Wii came out.
 I thought the Wii would be different because you supposedly had to move in order to play it.
 That is so untrue!

-If your sons aren’t yet addicted to video games, don’t even let them start.
-I wish I hadn’t.
-We’re still trying to figure out how to wean our boys off of these but they are definitely more surly after they have been staring at a screen for a while.
-I think it’s because those games are so easy and satisfying that they make real life seem hard in comparison.
+Kids are definitely more surly after they have been staring at a screen for a while.
+I think it’s because those games are so easy and satisfying that they make real-life seem hard in comparison.

 6 – Spend Time Recharging